-Chorus II [MH04230] - Year A/B
+Chorus II [MH04230]

 1 Credit.
 This intermediate course further develops fundamental vocal skills and techniques to perform in a choir.
 Topics covered are a continuation of basic music theory and performance techniques, as well as a wide range of musical styles and repertoire.
 Students will have opportunity to perform before others.
-May count towards Performing Arts-Music endorsement.
+May count towards Performing Arts-Music endorse- ment.
 Prerequisite: Chorus I or teacher recommendation.

-Select Chorus [MH04204] - Year A/B
+Select Chorus [MH04204]

-l Credit.
+I Credit.
 This advanced course is designed to produce a performing ensemble of high quality that can represent Kamehameha Schools Maui on special occasions.
 Throughout the term we will cover a wide range of musical styles.
 Hawaiian music and language will be an important focus.
 This class requires all students to memorize an extensive repertoire and to participate in performances, activities and special occasions after school.
-It also requires all students to exhibit excellence in behavior on and off campus.
+It also requires all students to exhibit excellence in behavior on andoff campus.
 May count towards Performing Arts-Music endorsement.
 Prerequisite: Chorus I and Chorus II; Teacher recommendation.

-Dance [MH04322] - Semester A/B
+Dance [MH04322]